Everest Three Passes Trek

-We start at first light from Chhukung, as we have to conquest the highest pass of the trip today.
+We start at first light from Chhukung, as we have to conquest the highest pass of the Everest three passes trek today.
 We carry plenty of water and some snacks, and a packed lunch, as there are no Lodges on the way.

 Getting up early, we’ll hike up to Kalapatthar, which is a viewpoint for the breathtaking sunrise view over the snowy peaks.
 Also, the awesome panoramas of Makalu, Ama Dablam, Pumori, Lhotse, Nuptse, and Cho Oyu can be seen.

 Then we trek down to Gorakshep, have breakfast/lunch, and trek down to Dzonglha.
 Keeping the magnificent Ama Dablam behind, we’ll hike beyond the blue Cho La Lake, which is one major attraction for the day.
 It’s a long walk but an exciting excursion.

 Day 12.
 Dzonglha - Cho La pass 5420m) - Thangnak (4,680m) : 7-8 hrs